API Reference¶

 Read-only property indicating the accuracy classification of this transform.

-"sub-millimeter"– same datum, projection math only."sub-decimeter"– cross-datum with 15-param time-dependent Helmert at a known epoch."sub-meter"– cross-datum with Helmert 7-parameter shift applied (~1–5m)."degraded — no datum shift applied"– cross-datum, no Helmert available (grid-only).
+"sub-millimeter"– same datum, projection math only."sub-5cm"– cross-datum with SVD-compressed grid correction (e.g. NAD27 to NAD83)."sub-decimeter"– cross-datum with 15-param time-dependent Helmert at a known epoch."sub-meter"– cross-datum with Helmert 7-parameter shift applied (~1–5m)."datum no-op (... m PROJ accuracy)"– PROJ’s best available datum operation is an explicit no-op with meter-level expected accuracy."degraded — no datum shift applied"– cross-datum, no Helmert or SVD correction available.

 t = Transformer.from_crs("EPSG:4326", "EPSG:32631")